grafana/k6-learn/Modules/Load-Testing.md

 ### Shakeout test

-A shakeout test is a small test that checks for major issues before spending more time and resources.
+A shakeout test, sometimes known as a smoke test, is a small test that checks for major issues before spending more time and resources.
 A shakeout test typically uses one or a few VUs that runs for a short amount of time checks for major issues such as:
 - script-related problems that would significantly impact the accuracy of test results
 - unexpected environment configuration
 - significant application performance bottlenecks that arise at even low loads